Fanur1991/5.4-fanur-khusainov/README.md

 # MongoDB queries

-Este ejercicio se centra en realizar consultas a una base de datos MongoDB que gestiona información sobre restaurantes en la ciudad de Nueva York.
-Aquí encontrarás consultas para realizar diversas operaciones en la colección de restaurantes.
+This exercise focuses on making queries to a MongoDB database that manages information about restaurants in New York City.
+Here you will find queries to perform various operations on the restaurant collection.

 > [!IMPORTANT]
-> Asegúrate de tener una base de datos MongoDB en funcionamiento y una colección llamada [restaurants](./collections/restaurants.json) con los datos proporcionados antes de ejecutar estas consultas.

-## Niveles de certificación
+>
+Make sure you have a working MongoDB database and a collection named [restaurants](./collections/restaurants.json) with the data provided before running these queries.

+## Certification levels

-⭐ Nivel 1
+⭐ Level 1
-17 consultas correctas.
+17 correct queries.

-⭐⭐ Nivel 2
+⭐⭐ Level 2
-Entre 17 y 25 consultas correctas.
+Between 17 and 25 correct queries.

-⭐⭐⭐ Nivel 3
+⭐⭐⭐ Level 3
-Más de 25 consultas correctas
+More than 25 correct queries.

 ## License